-Stop passing over the carbs!
-Registered Dietitian Nutritionist Wendy Jo Peterson got the scoop from three leading diabetes experts on which top carbohydrate picks should grace your plate (in moderation, of course!).
+Stop passing on the carbs!
+Registered Dietitian Nutritionist Wendy Jo Peterson spoke with three leading diabetes experts about the best carbs for people with diabetes to eat (in moderation, of course).

-Whether you’re living with diabetes or just choose to eat low-carbohydrate meals, carbohydrates (also referred to as carbs) don’t need to be demonized or feared.
-Actually, complex carbohydrates contain fiber, which helps slow digestion and regulate blood sugar.
-While your favorite chips may not make this list, complex carbohydrates should be included in your diet.
-Subject matter experts weigh in on the top eight carbohydrates to keep on your menu rotation.
+If you’re living with diabetes, carbs don’t need to be feared.
+In fact, complex carbohydrates contain fiber, which helps slow digestion and regulate blood sugar.
+Potato chips may not make this list—but complex carbohydrates should definitely be included in your meal plan.

 Beans, Legumes and Pulses

-Weisenberger feels that oats deserved to be top on this list, saying, “Oats contain the soluble fiber beta-glucan, which appears to improve insulin action and lower blood sugar levels.
+Weisenberger feels that oats deserve to be on this list, saying, “Oats contain the soluble fiber beta-glucan, which appears to improve insulin action and lower blood sugar levels.
 Beta-glucan also sweeps cholesterol from your digestive tract before it reaches your bloodstream.
 In this way, oats may help lower your risk for heart disease and help you manage diabetes or prediabetes.”
-Oats really are a superfood!
+Oats really are a superfood with many health benefits!

-Yogurt gets a whopping two-thumbs-up because it’s dense in protein and probiotics.
-Probiotics have been shown in research to be beneficial for those living with diabetes.
-Not all yogurts are created equal, so be sure to check the nutrition label for “live and active cultures” and opt for a Greek yogurt with at least 14 grams of protein per cup.
+Yogurt gets a thumbs-up from us because it’s dense in protein and probiotics.
+Probiotics have been shown to be beneficial for those living with diabetes.
+Yogurt is also an excellent source of calcium.
+Not all yogurts are created equal, though, so be sure to check the label for “live and active cultures” and opt for a Greek yogurt with at least 14 grams of protein per cup.
 Break out the spoons for this Lemon Chia Seed Parfait recipe.

-Quinoa is a nutrient-dense grain-like seed packed with protein and antioxidants making it a top anti-inflammatory food.
-With heart disease being a top concern for people living with diabetes, quinoa is a smart pick over rice or wheat pastas.
-Quinoa is dense in carbs, so keep the portion around 1/3 cup.
-Here are 20 delicious quinoa recipes to help get you started.
+Quinoa is a nutrient-dense grain-like seed packed with protein and antioxidants, making it a top anti-inflammatory food.
+With heart disease being a top concern for people with diabetes, quinoa is a smart pick over rice or wheat pastas.
+Quinoa is dense in carbs, so keep the portion around 1/3 to 1/2 cup.
+Here are delicious quinoa recipes to help get you started.

-Toby Smithson, RDN, author of Diabetes Meal Planning and Nutrition for Dummies, speaks up for barley: “It’s a good source of soluble fiber, a cholesterol lowering fiber (just like oats).
+Toby Smithson, RDN, author of Diabetes Meal Planning and Nutrition for Dummies, speaks up for barley: “It’s a good source of soluble fiber, a cholesterol lowering fiber.
 Yes, barley is a carbohydrate-based food, but it has also been shown to blunt spikes in blood glucose levels in people with diabetes and may also decrease average blood glucose levels measured by an A1C test.
 Barley is one of the highest fiber grains.”

-An apple a day can work when with living with diabetes, and be beneficial too.
-A meta-analysis showed that one apple per week was associated a reduction in diabetes risks.
-One small apple is around 20 grams of carbohydrates, but round out the carb load with a dollop of almond butter for a crunchy snack option.
+An apple a day is healthy for people with diabetes, too.
+This meta-analysis showed that even one apple per week was associated with a reduction in diabetes risks.
+Just one apple is around 20 grams of carbohydrates, but round out the carb load with a dollop of almond butter.